 The key elements of the system and processes that comprise the Chief Constables governance arrangements are detailed in this AGS.
-The elements are based on the six core principles of Corporate Governance1 from the Chartered Institute of Public Finance and Accountancy (CIPFA)/Society of Local Authority Chief Executives (SOLACE) Governance Framework; the standard, against which all local government bodies, including the Chief Constable, should assess themselves.
+The elements are based on the six core principles of Corporate Governance from the Chartered Institute of Public Finance and Accountancy (CIPFA)/Society of Local Authority Chief Executives (SOLACE) Governance Framework; the standard, against which all local government bodies, including the Chief Constable, should assess themselves.
 In addition, the Policing Protocol Order 2011 (PPO) requires the Chief Constable to adopt and abide by the seven Nolan Principles for conduct in public life.
 In addition, the Code of Ethics published by the College of Policing promote the principles of fairness and respect.
 The Chief Constable has responsibility for conducting, at least annually, a review of the effectiveness of his governance framework, including the system of internal control.
 As part of the review process, the AGS is prepared, setting out how the Chief Constable has complied with The Code over the previous financial year and to the date that the statement of accounts are published.
-The review of the effectiveness of the system of internal auditors (the Wales Audit Office (WAO)), other review agencies and inspectors, and senior managers within the Office of the Police and Crime Commissioner for Gwent (OPCC) and the Force who have responsibility for the development and maintenance of the internal control environment.
+The review of the effectiveness of the system of internal governance and its operation is also informed by the work of the internal auditors (for 2016/17 this was TIAA), the external auditors (the Wales Audit Office (WAO)), other review agencies and inspectors, and senior managers within the Office of the Police and Crime Commissioner for Gwent (OPCC) and the Force who have responsibility for the development and maintenance of the internal control environment.
 The roles of the various bodies are detailed below: